Foundational Theory

 Communication Architecture

 Derived from More Than a Message.
-Redesigning the sermon not as a speech, but as a weekly ignition point for community-wide movement.
+Redesigning weekly communication not as isolated speeches, but as structured data-gathering and deployment mechanisms for community-wide movement.

 Systems Intelligence

-The technical engine (Community Playbook).
-Leveraging data and AI to reduce administrative drag, returning 10+ hours a week to the leader.
+The technical engine driving initiatives like the Community Playbook and Multiply.
+Leveraging bespoke data tools and AI workflows to reduce administrative drag, returning 10+ hours a week to high-care leaders.

 Current Research Focus